 How to prepare a small whole turkey for roasting?

-What to prepare turkey on?
+What to prepare on?

 We like to use a large cut of foil on the worktop whilst preparing our Turkey.
 This is to prevent cross-contamination on worktops.
-It can simply be thrown away once your prep has finished.
+It can be thrown away once your prep has finished.

 Remove your turkey from the packaging, throwing away excess fluids.